-- This section covers sigma notation.

-- Sigma notation is a short-hand way of writing long expressions involving addition.

-- The notation is very important in probability and statistics.

-- Anyone doing any economics statistics will need to use sigma notation a lot.
+- This section covers sigma notation. - Sigma notation is a short-hand way of writing long expressions involving addition. - The notation is very important in probability and statistics. - Anyone doing any economics statistics will need to use sigma notation a lot.

-- Topics we cover are:

 - Introduction to sigma notation.

 - Expanding sums.

 - Reducing sums.

-- Applications of sigma.
+- Applications of sigma notation.